bndynet/micro-frontends-nx/README.md

 ### Build - apps/host/webpack.prod.config.js

+The following configurations about remotes have be moved to **apps/host/src/assets/module-federation.manifest.json** for supporting the dynamic federation.

 ```js
 const baseHref = '/mfe/';  // here need to sync with node `baseHref` of ./project.json
 module.exports = withModuleFederation({